Lycian Way By Land and Sea

 Kaş to Üzüm Iskelesi Beach

-As the sun came up over Kas we left a few things on the boat in the harbor and I started to take my first steps on the Lycian Way (Likya Yolu in Turkish).
+As the sun came up over Kas, we left a few things on the boat in the harbor, and I started to take my first steps on the Lycian Way (Likya Yolu in Turkish).
 Even though I could have left practically my entire backpack on the boat and just taken a little day pack of things I needed, I opted to remove about 10 pounds from my pack and leave it on the boat, but still carry the majority since I needed to get used to hiking with a backpack again.
-Within the first hour I could already tell my shoulders and back were not happy about this new weight it was taking on.
-I knew my body would eventually adjust – unfortunately it would be a painful process.
+Within the first hour, I could already tell my shoulders and back were not happy with the new weight it was taking on.
+I knew my body would eventually adjust – unfortunately, it would be a painful process.

 The hiking was mostly along the rocky coast with gorgeous views of the coastline ahead of us.
 There was one section which had me holding my breath – we had accidently got on the lower trail which was much more treacherous than the high trail according to our book.
 It left us scrambling very slowly across jagged boulders with steep drops into the sea.
 One wrong step and you could do some serious damage.
 The rocks looked like porous sponges, but they were definitely not soft!